scala/scala3/docs/blog/_posts/2019-06-11-16th-dotty-milestone-release.md

 visual cue for two categories of types: types that relate to normal function types and types that operate on a higher level.
 The _fat_ arrow `=>` definitely relates to the first, while we reserve now `->` to mean _pure function_ in the future.
-As a result, we disengage `=>` from type lambdas, whice are now represented by `=>>`.
+As a result, we disengage `=>` from type lambdas, which are now represented by `=>>`.
 As a result a function from types to types is written as `[X] =>> F[X]`.